 One way around this is – of course buy a cake.
 This is what I planned for small son’s last birthday until I got a quote of £80. £80!
 That’s a week’s worth of groceries, for a pretty standard round cake with a cartoon character on top.

-Our school this week found a new way to bring ritual humiliation to anyone in the same boat as me.
-We were asked to make a cake to bring in, and then you could buy a raffle ticket.
+Our school this week, we were asked to make a cake to bring in, and then you could buy a raffle ticket.
 Raffle tickets were placed next to the cake you wanted to win and one winner was drawn.

 I place them up for adoption and notice that not one person has put their raffle ticket in this particular pot.